aos/computer-networking-study/notes/networks_02.md

 ## Signal Propagation

 Bits are transmitted over a wire as analog signals.
-Over time it is represented as by its frequency components (called a Fourier analysis).
+Over time it is represented by its frequency components (called a Fourier analysis).
 The more bandwidth we have (EE term, the more frequencies), the higher the fidelity of the signal, and we are better able to see the voltage high/low.

+Wireless signals attenuate greatly over distance (`1 / d^2`).

+## Modulation

+- Clock recovery 4B/5B - map every 4 data bits into 5 code bits without long runs of zeroes.

+- Passband modulation - the carrier frequency is changed via either amplitude, frequency, or phase shift.

+## Limits

+> (how rapidly can we send information over a link?)

+Channel propertiers:
+1. bandwidth (B)
+2. signal strength (S)
+3. noise strength (N)

+- Nyquist limit: maximum symbol rate is 2B
+- Shannon capacity: number of signal levels we can distinguish is based on Signal-to-Noise ratio